 I am a post-doctoral researcher at the Chair of International Relations and International Political Economy at the University of Zurich.

 I received my PhD in Government from Georgetown University in 2017, having previously studied political science at Northwestern University (B.A.), and Sciences Po and Fudan University (M.A.).
 My research explores the performance of global economic and financial regimes focusing on generally neglected international actors.
 In my dissertation I examined the limits of hegemonic coercion by analysing offshore financial center resistance strategies with respect to the new international tax and transparency regime.
-I also delved into other substantive topics including sovereign debt restructuring, transnationalization of state authority, and the emergence of new international institutions on the global stage.
+Other issues I am interested in include development of international environmental regulation, transnationalization of state authority, or the life cycle of international organizations.